PauWol/Ev3-Bluetooth/README.md

 # Turn off the LED
 ev3_brick.Led(color='red', type='off')
 ```
-[!NOTE]
-> The following feature is currently not functioning properly due to its incomplete development, and there are no plans to finish it.
+**Note**: The following feature is currently not functioning properly due to its incomplete development, and there are no plans to finish it.

 ### Sound Control
 Play sounds through the EV3: